ramonpaolo/assistant-openai/README.md

 Access the folder [docs](docs/) to get example of requests.

+The file [context.txt](docs/context.txt) in `docs/`, is a small example of context to be used in Assistant!

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute, please follow these steps: